jdumouch1/term-cast/README.md

 # term-cast

 Once completed, term-cast is a cross-platform TUI Chromecast controller that can play files directly from a host computer.
 This project is directly inspired by Gnomecast and Videostream while aiming to provide a more lightweight, terminal-based, cross-platform alternative.

+Currently, only Windows and Linux are supported platforms.
+MacOS may work, however it is not actively tested.

 ## Acknowledgments